InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/incubator-pipeline.md

 ## Story

 See [Culture, Behaviors, and InnerSource.
 A three-part blog series.
 3 of 3](https://www.linkedin.com/pulse/culture-behaviors-innersource-three-part-blog-series-3-gil-yehuda/) for the conceptual inspiration for this pattern.

-### Open Source Inspiration

-When describing the pattern, I was inspired by things like the Apache Software Foundation's incubator, as well as Linux Foundation's sandbox/incubator processes used in CNCF, CDF, and other open source foundations.
-Those help entire projects get into the foundation.
-In my open source work, I've found those to be very successful.
-They helped me raise the bar on projects that wanted to get more visibility by getting them into an incubator.
-Many of those projects graduated and are very successful today, in open source.
-This pattern here is like a smaller fractal of that pattern -- to help components get into an open source library.

 ## Context